antoviaque/mail/README.md

 It will also get meteor and its dependencies.

-Mail should now be accessible, by pointing your browser at http://localhost:4000/
+Mail should now be accessible, by pointing your browser to http://localhost:4000/

 Incoming emails
 ---------------